It's the details that make the difference

 All secondnature programmes are run as client-exclusive, in-house programmes.
 We do not run public or ‘open’ programmes.
 There are 3 main reasons for this, all related to our overriding commitment to deliver transformational results in business skills performance:

 Confidentiality and business focus – in a public programme it is very difficult to guarantee that there will not be participants who work for competitors.
-Business presentations are, very often, if not highly confidential then at least commercially sensitive – and therefore cannot be divulged in public with the possibility of competitors being present.
-Our belief is that if the objective for organisations investing in their people is to improve business presentation performance, then the practice must be on business presentations that the participants will actually use in their role.
+Business presentations are, very often, if not highly confidential then at least commercially sensitive – and therefore cannot be divulged outside of the organisation with the possibility of competitors being present.
+Our belief is that if the objective for businesses investing in their people is to improve business presentation performance, then the practice must be on their own business presentations that the participants use in their role.